kennylevinsen/greetd/README.md

 ## List of known greetd greeters

 - agreety - The simple, text-based greeter.
-- gtkgreet - Simple GTK based greeter (to be used with something like `cage`)
+- gtkgreet - Simple GTK based greeter (xdg-shell or wlr-layer-shell, to be used with something like `cage`)
 - dlm - Dumb Login Manager (using fbdev)
-- wlgreet - Wayland greeter (stale)
+- wlgreet - Wayland greeter (using wlr-layer-shell, to be used with something like `sway`)

 ## Overview